 - Parchment Paper: Many oven recipes suggest using aluminum foil to line baking sheets.
 However, I prefer parchment paper for meatballs because the meatballs don't stick to it as easily.

-How To Make Venison Meatballs:
+How to Make Venison Meatballs

 Perfect meatballs are just a few easy steps away!
 Follow along below to learn how to make them.